arkadiklika/search-movies-app-venn/README.md

 ## Functionality

 - **Search Movies**: Users can search for movies by entering the movie name in the search bar and clicking on the "Search" button.
-- **Pagination**: Displays a paginated table of search results with navigation buttons to go to the previous or next page.
+- **Pagination**: Displays a paginated table of search results with navigation buttons to go to the previous or next page, or select a specific page from the dropdown list.
 - **Sorting**: Users can sort the displayed movies by movie title or release year by clicking on the respective column headers.

 ## `fetchMovies` Function